Best Ever Homemade Fruit and Nut Granola [Recipe]

 How to package fruit and nut granola for gifts

 I love packaging food for gifts, and this is one of those easy ones, both to make and to package!
-Here are some great packaging options for making gifts out of granola:
+Here are some great packaging options for making gifts out of a batch of granola:

 Any of those tied up with some nice ribbon or string is a great way to make granola into a beautiful, healthy, homemade gift.